ghc/ghc/docs/users_guide/debugging.rst

     Dump typechecker output as a syntax tree

+.. ghc-flag:: -ddump-hie
+    :shortdesc: Dump the hie file syntax tree
+    :type: dynamic

+    Dump the hie file syntax tree if we are generating extended interface files

 .. ghc-flag:: -ddump-splices
     :shortdesc: Dump TH spliced expressions, and what they evaluate to
     :type: dynamic